Azure-Samples/azure-sql-db-prisma/README.md

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client
 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST client instead of using local storage in order to save and retrieve todos
-- `/database`: the T-SQL script needed to setup the object in the Azure SQL database.
-Take a look at the Stored Procedure to see how you can handle JSON right on Azure SQL

 More details are available in this blog post: [TodoMVC Full Stack with Azure Static Web Apps, Node and Azure SQL](https://devblogs.microsoft.com/azure-sql/todomvc-full-stack-with-azure-static-web-apps-node-and-azure-sql/)